rivera1294/website-tutorial/website-tutorial.md

 ```

-Now to view your page click on the Run button at the top of the page.
+Now to view your website click on the Run button towards the top of the cloud9 editor.